betterscientificsoftware/bssw.io/Articles/ShortArticles/TipsOnlinePanels.md

 #### Publication date: Nov 17, 2020

 <!--- deck start --->
-Are you familiar with how to organize online panels?
+Do you want to know what it takes to put in place a series of online panels?
 This article presents useful tips for producing online panel discussions.
 <!--- deck end --->